Hashtag Web3 / Updated

 Challenge: Small Local Ecosystem

-- Limited local Web3 companies and opportunities
+- Limited local Web3 companies and opportunities.

 Challenge: Conservation Industry Adoption

-- Conservation organizations unfamiliar with blockchain
+- Conservation organizations may lack familiarity with blockchain.

 Challenge: Internet Reliability